 A growing number of young people are presenting with gender identification that is neither male nor female, or a combination of both.
 This is often referred to as non-binary or gender fluid, but there are many other definitions that may also be used.

-At Priory, we understand that coming to terms with gender dysphoria and feeling comfortable in your gender identity is vitally important to your emotional health and mental wellbeing.
-We have a dedicated gender dysphoria service at Priory Hospital Roehampton, where young people and adults alike can receive psychotherapy services which help you to understand more about the condition, how it makes you feel, and learn ways in which gender dysphoria can be addressed.
+At Priory, we understand that coming to terms with gender dysphoria and feeling comfortable in your gender identity is vitally important to your health.
+We have a dedicated gender dysphoria service at Priory Hospital Roehampton, where people aged 17 and over can engage with psychotherapy services.
+These will help you understand what may be happening for you, and your feelings and responses to this.

 Biological sex and gender identity

 Some people have gender dysphoria characterised by persistent and strong feelings that they are in a body that they don’t identify with and which does not feel right for them, and may decide a medically assisted transition is best for them.
 You may consult gender identity clinics about the option of surgical treatment or hormone therapy to align your body with your gender identity.
 A transition often then means using gender pronouns that are associated with your gender, and potentially changing the gender you are registered as on your official documents, such as your passport.
 Some people use different pronouns before a transition, and many use different pronouns who have no desire to medically transition.
 Using the words, titles and gender that are authentic to you can be a key part of understanding who and how you are, and how you wish to present in your world.
 If you are engaging with a gender clinic to medically transition, our psychotherapy services can provide the emotional support and space for you to explore and think about your feelings through your transition.